 The areas between teeth are natural cavity havens, as this is probably the most neglected area.
-Although the teeth (ideally) touch one another, there is still plenty of space in between them for microorganisms to thrive and destroy tooth structure.
-Only flossing can clean the area where teeth touch one another, called the “contact.”
-Ideally, flossing should be done daily, but by incorporating it into your routine just a few times a week, you can easily slow down the decaying process between teeth.
+Although the teeth (ideally) touch one another, there's still plenty of space in between them for microorganisms to thrive and destroy tooth structure.
+Only flossing cleans the area where teeth touch one another, called the “contact.”
+Ideally, flossing should be done daily, but by incorporating it into your routine just a few times a week, you'll slow down the decaying process between teeth.

-The process by which cavities is form is very simple, thus prevention requires very simple habits.
-As everyone knows, habits can be hard to break, so why not form good habits?
-Once you get into a routine of practicing excellent at-home dental care, you will find it hard to stop.
+The process by which cavities form is very simple, thus prevention requires very simple habits.
+As everyone knows, habits are hard to break, so why not form good habits?
+Once you get into a routine of practicing excellent at-home dental care, you'll find it hard to stop.
 This is truly the best kind of habit—the kind that keeps you healthy.

 Think you may have a cavitiy?
-Give our office a call today at (317) 926-5467 to schedule an appointment with your Indianapolis, IN dentist.
+Give our office a call today at (317) 926-5467 to schedule an appointment with our Indianapolis dentist at Meridian Dental Center.